wangx404/JAV_actress_face_recognition_demo/README.md

 To start from scratch, we need to collect enough actress images, clean the images, and choose a perfect model to train.

 -	collect data: As the copyright of most images are held by related companies, so I can’t share them with you.
 But there is a scrapper script listed in this project.
-You can use it to download images from JAV database[https://xxx.xcity.jp].
+You can use it to download images from [JAV database](https://xxx.xcity.jp).
 Similarly, you can write your own script to collect images from other websites.

 -	clean data: Except some rotogravure images, the actress images we collected is dirty, and have much noise.
 To some grand face datasets, noise is not important.
 As we have a pretty small dataset, we should clean is before usage.
 Another import thing in this part is face alignment.
 It will help us to achieve a better result.